Claude Code Agent Teams

 Sarah's Friday Deadline

 It's 2 PM on Friday.
-Sarah's team lead just announced: Production is down.
+Sarah's team lead announces: Production is down.

 The Sequential Investigation Trap

 Sarah's problem isn't unique.
-When bugs strike, we face what psychologists call "anchoring bias"—the tendency to fix…
+When bugs strike, we face anchoring bias — the tendency to fixate on the first plausib…

 Enter Agent Teams: Parallel Minds